 Dental implants offer hope for a restored smile to those who have lost teeth.
 They are a permanent solution that looks and feels just like natural teeth.
 Dental implants are titanium posts that are surgically placed into the jawbone.
 They act as a replacement for the tooth root and provide a strong foundation for artificial teeth.

 People live longer than ever, and while regular brushing, flossing, and checkups allow many of us to maintain our natural smiles for a lifetime, sometimes our teeth can’t keep up.
-If you’ve lost a tooth (or a few teeth) due to injury or disease, dental implants can rejuvenate both your smile and your oral health.
+If you’ve lost a tooth (or multiple teeth) due to injury or disease, cosmetic dental procedures in Texas can rejuvenate both your smile and your oral health.

-The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.
-If you suspect that you need implants, reach out to Wambaugh Dental today at 844.508.1034.
+The ideal candidate for implants is a non-smoker with good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.
+If you suspect that you need implants, reach out to Wambaugh Dental today at 281.501.7849.

 Implants are versatile.
 If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
 If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
 Similarly, if you have lost your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.